rudrajit1729/CodeBucket/CONTRIBUTING.md

 3. ### Upload your Code or Change

+    Please make sure you are assigned to the issue before making any changes related to the issue.

     Make what change you want to make in Repo.
 You can add/update codes or fix bugs/documentation in existing buckets or create new buckets.

     It is a beginner friendly repository but please keep in mind not to spam with unnecessary edits.